 Besides, if you are trying to eat a diet that is generally dissatisfying; you do not feel satiated or nourished, and you’re not working toward healthy weight loss.
 A good diet should reduce cravings over time, NOT deepen them.
 You can lose weight while listening and responding to your body’s needs!

 6) Ignoring Fatty Acid Imbalance

 There is a lot of misinformation out there about fat.
 “Fat makes you fat” is the most accepted notion, but where did this actually come from?
 Natural fats (butter, coconut oil, cream, egg yolks, lard, etc.) have been used for thousands of years with no “fattening” effect.
 The low-fat craze of the early 90′s had a huge brainwashing effect on the perception of healthy foods.
 When you choose fat-free, you naturally choose higher sugar/higher carb and low protein foods, because protein in its natural state comes with a healthy dose of fat!
 You also eat more of these foods because low-fat= low satiety, meaning you must eat MORE to get full than those who eat fat liberally.

-Cutting out fat from your diet also robs you of fat soluble vitamins A, D, E and K, because these nutrients are found only in fat.
+Cutting out fat from your diet and/or getting the wrong kinds of fats in your diet also robs you of fat soluble vitamins A, D, E K, and omega fatty acids because these nutrients are found only in fatty foods.
 Therefore, fat-free diets deplete you of more nutrients, and that is weight loss’s worst enemy.

 7) Drinking too much water